aayush226/Intertwine/README.md

 - 2 Edge Types - Bezier Curve Edge and Direct Edge are available
 - Edge and Socket Colors can be controlled
 - Graph Node color and dimensions can be modified
-- Each Graph Node can be customized to contain textboxes, sliders, buttons etc
+- Each Graph Node can be customized to contain algorithms, functions etc and elements like textboxes, sliders, buttons etc

 **Example**: